-Roll out the dough, on a well-floured surface, to about a 10" round.
+Roll out the dough, on a well-floured surface, to about a 10-inch round.

-Drape the dough over your rolling pin and transfer to a 9" tart pan, preferably with a removable bottom.
-To get crisp tart edges, roll your rolling pin across the edges of the tart pan and pull away the excess dough.
+Drape the dough over your rolling pin and transfer to a 9-inch tart pan, preferably with a removable bottom.

 To make the filling, combine the mascarpone cheese, sugar, lemon juice and salt in a large bowl.
 Using a whisk or hand mixer, stir until the sugar dissolves and the mixture is combined.